-If you suffer a work-related injury, generally speaking, you are prohibited from filing a lawsuit against your employer.
+Generally, if you suffer a work-related injury on-the-job you are prohibited from filing a lawsuit against your employer, including injuries cased by slip and fall accidents.
 This is primarily because of California's workers' compensation system, which exists to benefit both employers and employees.
 Because injured employees are covered under their employer's workers' compensation insurance, they are barred from suing their employer for a work-related injury.

 It is essentially a trade-off where the injured employee gives up his or her right to sue employers in court in exchange for the right to receive workers' compensation benefits, regardless of who was at fault for the accident.
 This is known as a no-fault system.
 But, there are a few critical exceptions to this rule.